-Thirty two teams representing many of the City’s top firms competed in the challenging, exciting and exceptionally popular quiz sponsored by Right To Play long-time sponsor, The Stars Group.
+Thirty-four teams representing many of the City’s top firms competed in the challenging, exciting and exceptionally popular quiz sponsored by Right To Play long-time sponsor, The Stars Group.
 The victorious team, Langham Hall, saw off tough competition from city’s finest financial institutions and leading law firms, to lift the coveted 2019 Right To Play trophy.

 The special event put our guests sporting knowledge to the test with classic quiz questions, picture round and video questions from sporting legends including Anthony Joshua, Billie Jean King, and Mike Tindall.
 We were delighted to have so many of our Ambassadors in attendance showing their support, including former wheelchair Olympic basketball player, children's author and TV Presenter Ade Adepitan, Britain's most successful skier, Chemmy Alcott, table tennis pro Darius Knight, former Olympic speed skater turned celebrity fitness trainer, Sarah Lindsay, and Athletics star, Lina Nielsen.

 A live auction offering once in a lifetime Cricket, World Darts and Monaco Grand Prix experiences also took place, hosted by ‘fearless’ auctioneer and radio personality Jonny Gould.